 Can a herniated disc in the neck cause blurred vision?

-In our office we see patients following an acute head or neck trauma, such as concession, whiplash, sports injury who suffer from these various problems including double vision and other vision problems.
+In our offices, we see patients following an acute head or neck trauma, such as concession, whiplash, sports injury who suffer from these various problems including double vision and other vision problems.
 But as pointed out in this study, we also see patients with the same symptoms who suffer from cervical degenerative disc disease.

-In the journal Physical Therapy, researchers lead by the Erasmus University Medical Center in the Netherlands showed the the cervico-ocular reflex could be altered in non-traumatic neck pain patients.(2)
+In the journal Physical Therapy, researchers lead by the Erasmus University Medical Center in the Netherlands showed the cervico-ocular reflex could be altered in non-traumatic neck pain patients.(2)